 Western Regional Office

 Regional Director Melissa Rios manages the Western Regional Office.
 This office supervises federal facilities in:

 Directions to Central Office

-For detailed information about life in federal prison, pick up a copy of Christopher Zoukis’ Federal Prison Handbook: The Definitive Guide to Surviving the Federal Bureau of Prisons.
-And for comprehensive information about every facility within the Federal Bureau of Prisons, buy Christopher Zoukis’ Directory of Federal Prisons: The Unofficial Guide to Bureau of Prisons Institutions.
+For information about life in federal custody, buy Christopher Zoukis’ Federal Prison Handbook: The Definitive Guide to Surviving the Federal Bureau of Prisons.
+For details about every facility within the Federal Bureau of Prisons (FBOP DC), buy Christopher Zoukis’ Directory of Federal Prisons: The Unofficial Guide to Bureau of Prisons Institutions.